satsis/TorrServer-Enigma2/README.md

-# TorrServer-armv7ahf-vfp
+# TorrServer Enigma2 Plugin
-TorrServer for ARM armv7ahf-vfp for Enigma2 Receivers Linux
+TorrServer for ARM and mipsel for Enigma2 Receivers Linux

 - Server part of TorrServer for ARMv7 version 1.1.77
 - Tested on VU + Ultimo 4K Satellite Receiver